First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: Solar Halo Skymaps

 Our results show the combination of all emission that is not absorbed by either the astrophysical background model or the solar disk template.
 Thus, it includes both the solar halo as well as any residual emission that is not accounted for in our model.
 For this plot, however, we smear the resulting map with a 4$^\circ$ gaussian PSF in order to better highlight large scale features such as the halo itself.

-Our results show that the solar halo is robustly detected and roughly spherically symmetric in every energy range in our analysis -- and is by far the brightest residual feature in our maps.
+Our results show that the solar halo is robustly detected and roughly azimuthally symmetric in every energy range in our analysis -- and is by far the brightest residual feature in our maps.